servian/terraform-azurerm-subscription/README.md

 ## Additional Requirements

+### Provider Dependency

+This module is dependent on having a valid azurerm provider block with config set using environment variables `ARM_CLIENT_ID`, `ARM_CLIENT_SECRET`, `ARM_TENANT_ID` and `ARM_SUBSCRIPTION_ID`.

+> Having to set a subscription to create a subscription is illogical.
+It is only required as it is a limitation of the `azurerm` provider to have a valid pre-existing subscription set at plan time.

 ### Required Permissions

 The user or service principal executing this module requires the ability to create subscriptions with an Azure Enrollment Account (with the `Owner` role).
 See the [Azure Documentation](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/grant-access-to-create-subscription?#grant-access) for how to grant this.